Dushmilan/Spotify_Downloader/README.md

 # Spotify Downloader

-This project enables you to download Spotify content as audio files by using a combination of web scraping and YouTube audio extraction.
+A professional Python application that enables you to download Spotify content as audio files by using a combination of web scraping and YouTube audio extraction.

 ## Core Idea